Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Introduction

+We stress that our purpose in this design is not to minimize the number of servers, or to minimize waiting times for a specified number of servers.
+Such minimization will usually be achieved by a tree compatibility graph, for which matching rates are easily computed (cf. \cite{nov-weiss-zhang:16}).
+Rather it is to start from a given compatibility graph, and obtain designs which achieve resource pooling and balance of service.
+The advantage of general compatibility graphs is an added robustness against variable arrival rates and customer type composition, and an added flexibility in the quality of service.

 The rest of the paper is structured as follows.
 In Section \ref{sec.infinitematching} we describe the FCFS infinite bipartite matching model, and the formula for the calculation of matching rates.
-In Section \ref{sec.manyserver} we present our conjecture on the behavior of FCFS-ALIS parallel service systems under many server scaling, which ties them up with the infinite bipartite matching model.
+In Section \ref{sec.manyserver} we present our conjecture on the behavior of FCFS-ALIS parallel service systems under many server scaling, that links them with the infinite bipartite matching model.
 In Section \ref{sec.algorithm} we present our design algorithms, based on the calculation of matching rates.
-Finally, in Section \ref{sec.examples} we present examples in which we calculate designs, and examine the performance under our designs.
-We present extensive simulation results, that confirm the validity of our approach for a range of $\lambda$, $n$ scales.
+In Section \ref{sec.examples} we present examples in which we calculate designs, and examine the performance under our designs.
+We present extensive simulation results, that confirm the validity of our approach for a range of $\lambda$ and $n$ scales.
+Finally, in Section \ref{sec.discussion} we discuss significance of our results and how we think they should be applied in practice.

-This paper is an expansion, generalization, completion and extension of preliminary studies in \cite{adan-boon-busic-mairesse-weiss:13,adan-boon-weiss:13}.
-A recent discussion of many server scaling for the ``N'' system appears in \cite{zhan-weiss:16}.